SystemsApproach/tcpcc/variants.rst

 * That traffic competes with high bandwidth flows.

-It should be noted that DCTCP is not just a version of TCP, but rather a system design that changes both the switch behavior and the end host response to congestion information received from switches.
+It should be noted that DCTCP is not just a version of TCP, but rather, a system design that changes both the switch behavior and the end host response to congestion information received from switches.

 The central insight in DCTCP is that using loss as the main signal of congestion in the data center environment is insufficient.
 By the time a queue